WR 156

 WR 156 is a young massive and luminous Wolf–Rayet star in the constellation of Cepheus.
 Although it shows a WR spectrum, it is thought to be a young star still fusing hydrogen in its core.

 Distance

 WR 156 has a Hipparcos parallax of 3.16" indicating a distance of about a thousand light years, although with a fairly large margin of error.
 Other studies indicate that it is much more distant based on a very high luminosity and faint apparent magnitude.
 The Gaia DR1 parallax is 0.07".
 The margin of error is larger than the measured parallax, but still the indication is for a very large distance.
 In Gaia Data Release 2, the parallax is given as 0.2090±0.0251 mas but with a marker that the result may be unreliable.
-In the Gaia Early Release 3, the solution was adjusted to 0.2749±0.0125 mas, still with significant astrometric noise excess.
+In Gaia Data Release 3, the solution was adjusted to 0.2749±0.0125 mas, still with significant astrometric noise excess.